-The Quadrature of Competences model has been developed to systemise the necessary collaboration across sectors and stakeholders in the development of a balanced labour market.
-The model represents a structured approach to identify and implement strategic interventions.
+The Quadrature of Competences model has been developed to create a model that systemises on how to ensure the necessary collaboration across sectors and stakeholders in the development of a balanced labour market.

+The Quadrature of Competences represents a structured approach to identify and implement strategic interventions.
 This approach leverages the collective expertise of stakeholders, ensuring that initiatives are not only effective but also scalable and widely adoptable, thereby maximising their impact.

-Thus, we see a significant role for strategic interventions on a macro level to bridge silos and connect stakeholders across systems, leveraging systemic change to enhance skills and empowerment in the workforce, and disrupting unintentional negative upstream effects.
-A clear example on this would be partnerships to develop certified micro credentials and/or standards to secure efficient upskilling and inclusiveness policies.
+Thus, we see a significant role for philanthropy to act as a facilitator by bridging silos and connecting stakeholders across systems, leveraging systemic change to enhance skills and empowerment in the workforce, and disrupting unintentional negative upstream effects.